Ultimo (Marvel Comics): Initiative

-Ultimo reappeared, apparently fully restored, facing the Mighty Avengers - just long enough to be deactivated by a single shot of the Tactigon, a weapon of unknowable power (at the time) in the hands of a girl called Armory.
+Ultimo reappeared, apparently fully restored, facing the Mighty Avengers - just long enough to be deactivated by a single shot of the Tactigon, a weapon of unknowable power utilized by Armory.

 Ultimo virus

-Ultimo gets converted into an "Ultimo virus" capable of bestowing enhanced strength, speed, regeneration and optic blast abilities to its victims, which included Dr. Glenda Sandoval (Rhodey's former love interest) and Ares.
+Ultimo is converted into an "Ultimo virus" capable of bestowing enhanced strength, speed, regeneration and optic blast abilities to its victims, which included Dr. Glenda Sandoval (Rhodey's former love interest) and Ares.
 It is revealed that the virus was engineered from Ultimo himself by the Human Engineering Life Laboratories, which was acting on the commission of the Stark Solutions corporation, which had been contracted by H.A.M.M.E.R. to study Ultimo's potential as a weapon.
 Having destroyed Ultimo's body, War Machine sets out to destroy Ultimo's brain, which had been split up into three discrete units stored at separate locations.
-Two of the units are destroyed by War Machine's allies, but the third is ingested (in the form of a crystalline liquid) by Stark Solutions' CEO Morgan Stark who is transformed into a giant, humanoid (quicksilver-like) Ultimo and possessed of the Doomsday Machine's programming to destroy all life, fighting War Machine.
-However, Ultimo's third component is destroyed when War Machine uses Ultimo's own weapons technology - which were obtained when the robot's body was destroyed - against the robot.
-Morgan then self-destructs, scattering Ultimo's liquid body all over the landscape and merging with the plant life.
-Ultimo/Morgan planned to convert all of the vegetation on Earth into metal which would suffocate all life within two weeks.
+Two of the units are destroyed by War Machine's allies, but the third is ingested (in the form of a crystalline liquid) by Stark Solutions' CEO Morgan Stark who is transformed into a giant, humanoid Ultimo and possessed of the Doomsday Machine's programming to destroy all life, fighting War Machine.
+However, Ultimo's third component is destroyed when War Machine uses Ultimo's own weapons technology against the robot.
+Morgan self-destructs, scattering Ultimo's liquid body all over the landscape and merging with the plant life.
+Ultimo/Morgan plans to convert all vegetation on Earth into metal which would suffocate all life within two weeks.
 War Machine renders Ultimo docile by forcing Norman Osborn into showing memories of respective happiest moments.
-However, Osborn then took advantage of this to take Ultimo for himself.
-Ultimo (having had his core programming erased) turned into a giant, floating ball of liquid metal that was essentially awaiting instructions.
-Before Osborn could take possession of the robot, War Machine interfered and then requested Cybermancer Suzi Endo to take Ultimo to "raise" the blank slate it now is, hopefully instilling other values into the artificial intelligence besides universal genocide.
-But on War Machine's request, drops of Ultimo infected the nefarious "Bainesville Ten" group to see recordings of every person who was raped, tortured or killed from their own orders.
+However, Osborn takes advantage of this to take Ultimo for himself, turning Ultimo into a floating liquid metal ball with a blank mind.
+Before Osborn can take possession of the robot, War Machine requests that Cybermancer "raise" Ultimo, instilling other values into it besides genocide.